vlingo/xoom-symbio/README.md

    - In-memory text: `InMemoryTextStateStoreActor`
    - General-purpose JDBC: `JDBCTextStateStoreActor`

-The `JDBCTextStateStoreActor` has a single database delegate implementation:
+The `JDBCTextStateStoreActor` has these database delegate implementations:

    - HSQLDB: `HSQLDBStorageDelegate`
+   - PostgresSQL: `PostgresStorageDelegate`

 Adding additional JDBC storage delegates is a straightforward process requiring a few hours of work.